 - the relationship between Brexit and the case for independence; and

 - the relationship between Scottish and other examples of nationalism, and the reasons for any convergences or divergences.

-Proposals should be emailed to Dr. Clarisse Godard Desmarest (clarisse.godarddesmarest@u- picardie.fr) by 30 April 2021 and should include, for 20–minute papers: name and email address of speaker, paper title, abstract of 300 words and brief (three or four lines) bibliographical note of the contributor.
+Proposals should be emailed to Dr. Clarisse Godard Desmarest (clarisse.godarddesmarest@u- picardie.fr) by 30 Mai 2021 and should include, for 20–minute papers: name and email address of speaker, paper title, abstract of 300 words and brief (three or four lines) bibliographical note of the contributor.